Kotabaru Regency: Colonial era

-In 1905, Dutch East Indies government declared the end of small kingdoms existence in the island following the defeat of Banjar Sultanate after Banjarmasin War.
-The region was then directly ruled by colonial government instead of getting through local kings and officials.
-In 1942, the region was occupied by Empire of Japan following World War II.
+In 1905, the Dutch East Indies government declared the end of the small kingdoms' existence on the island, following the defeat of the Banjar Sultanate after the Banjarmasin War.
+The region was then directly ruled by the colonial government instead of through local kings and officials.
+In 1942, the region was occupied by the Empire of Japan during World War II.

-In the aftermath of the war and Indonesian National Revolution, returning Dutch proposed a puppet state of Southeast Borneo Federation in the region.
+In the aftermath of the war and the Indonesian National Revolution, the returning Dutch proposed a puppet state of Southeast Borneo Federation in the region.
 This was opposed and conflicts erupted in the region, known as Kalimantan Physical Revolution.
-On 1 September 1945, Committee for Assisting Republic Indonesian (BPRI, Badan Pembantu Republik Indonesia) was formed in town of Pagatan and spread its branch to Laut island.
-On 6 December 1945, students and Republican militia declared a motion declaring the region part of Indonesian Republic.
-On 7 February 1946, a battle broke out between Republican militia and Dutch soldiers that tried to land in beach of Laut island around village of Kampung Baru.
+On 1 September 1945, Committee for Assisting Republic Indonesian (BPRI, Badan Pembantu Republik Indonesia) was formed in the town of Pagatan, and spread its branch across Laut Island.
+On 6 December 1945, students and Republican militia passed a motion declaring the region to be part of the Indonesian Republic.
+On 7 February 1946, a battle broke out between Republican militia and Dutch soldiers who tried to land on the beach of Laut island around the village of Kampung Baru.

 Following the return of Dutch authority, several demonstrations were held in town of Pagatan and Kotabaru and Indonesian flag was hoisted in a wet market in Pagatan in October 1949.
 Southeast Borneo Federation were eventually dissolved by its own parliament and joined Indonesian Republic following transfer of sovereignty.

 After independence

-The regency on its own came into existence in 1953, which made of administrative divisions in Laut Island, Southern Tanah Bumbu, Northern Tanah Bumbu, and Pasir Residency.
-However, Pasir Residency was cut off from the regency after division of Kalimantan into several provinces.
-Following fall of Suharto and rapid decentralization it follows, there has been demand from mainland districts to seceded from the regency and form their own.
-Tanah Bumbu was split off from the rest of Kotabaru Regency on 25 February 2003 and made into a separate regency.
-This process is caused by dissatisfaction from the regency government on Laut Island where the island is more developed than the mainland Kalimantan parts.
-This is however as of 2021 has not been materialized.
+The regency on its own came into existence in 1953, when it was composed of administrative districts in Laut Island, Southern Tanah Bumbu, Northern Tanah Bumbu, and Pasir Residency.
+However, Pasir was cut off from the regency in 1959 after the division of Kalimantan into several provinces.
+Following the fall of Suharto and the rapid decentralization that followed, there was a demand from mainland districts to secede from the regency and form their own.
+The Tanah Bumbu region (the southern 40.7% of the mainland area) was split off from the rest of Kotabaru Regency on 25 February 2003 and made into a separate regency, while the rest of the mainland districts (the northern 59.3%) also demanded separation.
+This process was caused by dissatisfaction with the regency government on Laut Island, where the island is more developed than the mainland Kalimantan parts.
+However, by 2024 this additional split has not materialized.

 Geography

 Climate

-Kotabaru has a tropical rainforest climate (Af) with heavy rainfall year-round.
+Kotabaru has a tropical savanna climate (Aw) with heavy rainfall year-round.